Witch doctor

-A witch doctor (also spelled witch-doctor) was originally a type of healer who treated ailments believed to be caused by witchcraft.
+A witch doctor (also spelled witch-doctor), or witchcraft doctor, is a kind of magical healer who treats ailments believed to be caused by witchcraft.
+The term is often misunderstood, and they could more accurately be called "anti-witch doctors".
 The term is now more commonly used to refer to healers, particularly in regions which use traditional healing rather than contemporary medicine.

 Original meaning of the term

 In its original meaning, witch doctors were not exactly witches themselves, but rather people who had remedies to protect others against witchcraft.

 Witchcraft-induced conditions were their area of expertise, as described in this 1858 news report from England:

 Recourse was had by the girl's parents to a cunning man, named Burrell, residing at Copford, who has long borne the name of "The Wizard of the North:" but her case was of so peculiar a character as to baffle his skill to dissolve the spell, Application was next made to a witch doctor named Murrell, residing at Hadleigh, Essex, who undertook to effect a cure, giving a bottle of medication, for which he did not forget to charge 3s.
 6d., and promising to pay a visit on Monday evening to the "old witch," Mrs. Mole, and put an end to her subtle arts...